DrAwesome4333/ap-tracker/docs/customTrackers.md

             "title": "Fire Caverns",
             "groups": ["fire cavern chests", "fire cavern drops"], "children": {
-                // notice how this is a dictionary instead of an array "fire cavern boss": {
+                // notice how this can be a section definition instead of an array of names "fire cavern boss": {
                     "title": "Boss",
                     "locations": ["Fire Cavern Boss drop"]